sclasen/heroku.scala/docs/structure.md

 * there are abstract tests in `api/src/test/scala`
 * client implementations should provide integration tests based on these by:
-* implementing a base tests trait, self typed to `ApiSpec`.
+* implementing a base test trait, self typed to `ApiSpec`.
 See `SprayApiSpec`
-* creating concreate tests by applying this trait to each abstract test.
+* creating concrete tests by applying this trait to each abstract test.
 See `IntegrationTests` in the spray-client module
 * `class SprayAccountSpec extends AccountSpec(SprayJsonBoilerplate) with SprayApiSpec`